-The purposes of evaluation provisions include providing employees with feedback, and employers and employees with the opportunity and responsibility to address concerns.
+1. The purposes of evaluation provisions include providing employees with feedback, and employers and employees with the opportunity and responsibility to address concerns.
 Where a grievance proceeds to arbitration, the arbitrator must consider these purposes, and may relieve on just and reasonable terms against breaches of time limits or other procedural requirements.

-ARTICLE C.4 TEACHER TEACHING ON CALL EMPLOYMENT
+ARTICLE C.4 TTOC EMPLOYMENT

-- 1. Experience Credit - a.
-For the purpose of this article, a teacher teaching on call shall be credited with one (1) day of experience for each full-time equivalent day worked. - b.
-One hundred seventy (170) full-time equivalent days credited shall equal one (1) vear of experience.

-2. Increment Date for Salary Grid Placement
+- 1. Experience Credit - For the purpose of this article, a Teacher Teaching on Call (TTOC) shall be a. credited with one (1) day of experience for each full-time equivalent day worked. - One hundred seventy (170) full-time equivalent days credited shall equal one (1) b. year of experience. - 2.
+Increment Date for Salary Grid Placement